godronus/msgBoard/README.md

 Places I would like to have spent more time.

 1)  There is only a basic set of route-based integration tests currently.
 There is room for improvement here.
 (Tests should not be relying on other tests for state)
+2)  Error handling and logging.
+Should have a class to handle this, allowing for different levels and output locations.
-2)  Build environment would be better suited using webpack and babelify, would allow for absolute paths amongst other things.
+3)  Build environment would be better suited using webpack and babelify, would allow for absolute paths amongst other things.
-3)  Completing CRUD functionality for /messages.
+4)  Completing CRUD functionality for /messages.
-4)  Handling of static files and capability to serve a front end.
+5)  Handling of static files and capability to serve a front end.